ratchet-stpup/CinnamonTools/Applets/0dyseus@CustomCinnamonMenu/README.md

 ## Added options/features

 - The separator between **Favorites** box and **Quit** box can have a custom height.
 I couldn't find a way to make this flexible or automatic.
-- The search box can be moved to the bottom or completely hidden.
-It can also have a fixed width.
+- The searchbox can be moved to the bottom or completely hidden.
+It can also have a fixed width or an automatic width to fit the menu width.
 - The applications info box (that thing that is used instead of a good old tooltip ¬¬) can be hidden.
 - The size of the Favorites/Categories/Applications icons can be customized.
 - The amount of recent files can be customized.
 - The **Quit** buttons can be hidden all at once or individually.
 - The **Recent Files** category can be hidden.
 This is for people who want the **Recent Files** category hidden without disabling recent files globally.
 - Added Fuzzy search.
 Based on [Sane Menu](https://cinnamon-spices.linuxmint.com/applets/view/258s) applet by **nooulaif**.
-- Added a custom launchers box that can run any command/script/file and can be placed at the top/bottom of the menu.
+- Added a custom launchers box that can run any command/script/file and can be placed at the top/bottom of the menu or to the left/right of the searchbox.
 - Custom launchers icons can have a custom size and can be symbolic or full color.
 - Custom launchers can execute any command (as entered in a terminal) or a path to a file.
 If the file is an executable script, an attempt to execute it will be made.
 Otherwise, the file will be opened with the systems handler for that file type.
 - The **Quit buttons** can now be moved next the the custom launchers box and can have custom icons (ONLY when they are placed next to the custom launchers box).